HOA logoHOA destinations

 INFO

 Barbados is about 250 miles north of South America in the Lesser Antilles.
 It’s 21 miles long and 14 miles at its widest.
 Various native groups lived here back to the fourth century AD.
 The British, in 1627, were the first Europeans to put down permanent roots and today, Barbados is a British Commonwealth, which means, among other things, that driving is on the left.
-The Barbados dollar is 2 for each US dollar but US currency is accepted by virtually everyone.
+The Barbados dollar is two for each one US dollar but US currency is accepted by virtually everyone.

 Barbados is 75 - 85 degrees year round.
 The usual tropical heat is lessened by northeast trade winds.
 However, June through October is considered the rainy season and also hurricane season in the Caribbean.
 And while Barbados usually escapes major storms, gateway cities such as Miami may be affected.